 The Company is moving forward with an exploration program, 100% funded by AREVA, on its uranium properties in the provinces of Rio Negro and Chubut in Argentina.
-The Company is awaiting permits for a geophysical program to be followed by drilling at Sierra Colonia in the late part of 2013.
-This will be followed by drilling at the Ivana targets.
-It is also actively evaluating opportunities to acquire new prospective ground in Rio Negro, Chubut and other provinces of Argentina.
+The Company has permits for a geophysical program to be followed by drilling at Ivana Extension and potentially at Sierra Colonia in late part of 2013.
+The drilling at Ivana Extension will be undertaken in a 2 phase program.
+Stage 1 will consist of 9 holes (2,000 metres) in holes spaced at 12.5 km and covering an area 50 x 20 km.
+The program is designed to define a redox (reduction) front within the Valcheta Basin.
+Phase 2 (approximately 1500 metres) is designed as follow-up to intersect a potential roll-front.

+The company is also actively evaluating opportunities to acquire new prospective ground in Rio Negro, Chubut and other provinces of Argentina.